crasu/growatt2mqtt/README.md

 Disassemble the connector (see instructions in the user manual) and use PIN3 and PIN4 for the modbus connection.
 It is PIN3 for RS485A1 and PIN4 for RS485B1.
 The pin numbers are clearly labeled on the connector inside.
 RS485A1 connects to the A pin (green screw terminal) on the RS485toTTL board and RS485B1 connects to B. I used a pair of thin wires from a CAT5 network cable.

 ![Pins](/img/portpins.png)

-## Libraries
-The following libraries are used beside the "Standard" ESP8266 libraries:
-- FastLED by Daniel Garcia
-- ModbusMaster by Doc Walker
-- ArduinoOTA
-- SoftwareSerial

 ## PCB